PaulMaly/perlite/README.md

 funcMemoized(1, 2, 3); // still returns the result from cache
 ```

-or use the second argument - invalidation function to provide custom cache invalidation logic:
+or use the second argument, function which provides custom cache invalidation logic:

 ```javascript
 import { memo } from 'perlite';